-Every College shall have a Return-to-Work policy within six months from the date of ratification to support injured and ill employees in returning to work.
-The College agrees to consult with the Local Union in establishing its Return-to-Work policy or in adjusting its existing policy.
+Every College shall have a Return-to-Work policy to support injured and ill employees in returning to work.
+The College agrees to consult with the Local Union in adjusting its existing policy.
 The College's Return-to-Work policy will consist of: